EgovisionPolito/aml23-ego/utils/temporal_aggregation.md

         # pass through more layers
         return x

-# Load data
+def aggregate_features():
-data = ... # your loaded data
+    # Assuming these steps already done:
-dataset = MyDataset(data)
+    # Step 1: load data
-dataloader = DataLoader(dataset, batch_size=32, shuffle=True)
+    # Step 2: create dataset and dataloader

     # Model
     model = TemporalModel()

     # Training loop
     for epoch in range(num_epochs):
         for batch in dataloader:
             output = model(batch)
             # compute loss, backpropagate, update model weights
 ```

-Remember to adjust parameters, shapes, and layers according to your specific requirements and the structure of your data.
+Note: adjust parameters, shapes, and layers according to your specific requirements and the structure of your data.